arctickey/Spam_filter/README.md

 # Spam_filter
-Making machine learning program to detect spam in GUI app.
+Machine learning program to detect spam with use of simple but pretty GUI app.